Filed under: Uncategorized

 So why did fish evolve bones?

 2) Bone can serve as a protective casing for delicate sensory apparati or viscera.
 One rather picturesque suggestion from some workers in the field is that bone evolved in early fishes in response to predation from giant sea-scorpions called Eurypterids in the Ordovician seas.
-Indeed, early fish are often described as “armored” for good reason.
+Early fish are often described as “armored” for good reason.

 Other suggestions point to bones as being beneficial for swimming in some way and/or for the functioning/insulation of a set of electrosense receptors.